s2mLab/Synergie/README.md

 ## About the dataset

-Current model has been trained with a dataset of roughly 500 annodated jumps.
+Current model has been trained with a dataset of roughly 500 annotated jumps.
 Because of privacy concerns, the dataset is not disclosed.